-Table 4.7.1.
-Plants that have been successfully used on green roofs in Florida
+Table 6.7.1.
+Plants that have been successfully used on greenroofs in Florida

 PLANT NORTH FL CENTRAL FL SOUTH FL

 Muhly grass X X X

 Butterfly Weed X X

 Blanket Flower X X X

 Sunshine mimosa X X

-Perennial peanut X X X
+Perennial peanut Х X X

 Snake weed X X

-Asiatic Jasmine X X X
+Asiatic Jasmine Х X X

 Simpson Stopper X

 Black Eyed Susan X X

-Beach Sunflower Х X X
+Beach Sunflower Х Х X

-- (i) Irrigation Irrigation is required on all green roofs in Florida to assure plant survival and to recover the required treatment volume.
+(i) Irrigation - Irrigation is required on all greenroofs in Florida to assure plant survival and to recover the required treatment volume.
 A rain sensor is required to monitor rainfall and the need for irrigation.
 Drip irrigation applied at the growth media surface is required, usually with one foot on-center spacing.
 Irrigation pumps must be installed with an alarm system to signal any mechanical problems.
 Irrigation will vary by season and a rain shut-off sensor is required.
-Flow meters will be installed as a means of documenting when irrigation occurs, and the volume of water used for irrigation.
+Flow meters shall be installed as a means of documenting when irrigation occurs and the volume of water used for irrigation.
 The addition of make-up water will be required during parts of the year depending on local rainfall patterns and records must be kept to document how much make-up water is added.
 The recommended source of make-up water is stormwater or gray water, whenever available.
 An in-line filter is recommended to reduce the maintenance problems and cost of irrigation line replacement.
-Depending upon the green roof retention volume and design, irrigation will occur three to four times per week with a maximum total application of one (1.0) inch per week if filtrate or stormwater are available. - (j) Roof Drain The green roof must drain into a storage device, typically a cistern.
+Depending upon the greenroof retention volume and design, irrigation shall occur three to four times per week with a maximum total application of one (1.0) inch per week if filtrate or stormwater are available.

+- (j) Roof Drain The greenroof must drain into a storage device, typically a cistern.
 The slope of the roof must be at least 1⁄4 inch per foot.
 The primary drain can be an interior drain or gutter drain.
 A one foot barrier must be maintained around the drain to prevent vegetation and debris from clogging drain as well as providing easy inspection.
 This barrier can be an aluminum break or a washed river stone section.
-An overflow will also be provided to ensure drainage in the event that a clog occurs in the primary drain.

-(k) Cistern or Other Water Storage Area - The cistern or other water storage area serves to store filtrate for use as irrigation.
-Filtrate volumes in excess of those required for irrigating the green roof can be used to either irrigate ground level landscaping or can be directed to other retention BMPs that allow for infiltration.
-If there is a discharge to a wet detention system, then the green roof efficiency must be calculated using the BMP Treatment Train equations.
+An overflow shall also be provided to ensure drainage in the event that a clog occurs in the primary drain. - (k) Cistern or Other Water Storage Area The cistern or other water storage area serves to store filtrate for use as irrigation.
+Filtrate volumes in excess of those required for irrigating the greenroof can be used to either irrigate ground level landscaping or can be directed to other retention BMPs that allow for infiltration.
+If there is a discharge to a wet detention system, then the greenroof efficiency must be calculated using the BMP Treatment Train equations.
 Cistern or other storage placement can be below ground or above ground.
 If an above ground cistern is used it must be UV stable, dark in color, and must be placed in areas of low to no direct sunlight.
 Direct sunlight may cause irrigation water temperature to get too hot for plants.

-4.7.6.
+6.7.6.
 Design Criteria for Management of the Filtrate